 RUSS 3361 (3).
 COMPARATIVE GRAMMAR.
-For students who are fully bilingual in Russian and English, these courses provide a practical analysis of the similarities and differences between the two languages.
-Special problems of native speakers of Russian speaking English.
-Translation in both directions.
-Weekly compositions and translations, essay exams.
-Prerequisite: 16 hours of Russian by examination.
+For students who are fully bilingual in Russian and English.
+Provides a practical analysis of the similarities and differences between the two languages, Includes special problems of native speakers of Russian speaking English, translation in both directions, weekly compositions and translations, and essay exams, Prerequisite: 16 hours of Russian by examination.

 RUSS 3362 (3).
 COMPARATIVE GRAMMAR.
-For students who are fully bilingual in Russian and English, these courses provide a practical analysis of the similarities and differences between the two languages.
-Special problems of native speakers of Russian speaking English.
-Translation in both directions.
-Weekly compositions and translations, essay exams.
+For students who are fully bilingual in Russian and English.
+Provides a practical analysis of the similarities and differences between the two languages.
+Includes special problems of native speakers of Russian speaking English, translation in both directions, weekly compositions and translations, and essay exams.
 Prerequisite: RUSS 3361 or permission of area chair.